vincent-grafana/temp/k6/reliably_reliable/index.md

 language: en
 tableOfContent: false
 ---
-I Google’d the word “reliable” the other day.
+I Google’d the word “[reliable](https://www.google.com/search?q=reliable)” the other day.

 At the top of the results page was a definition from the Oxford Languages dictionary.

-adjective
+> *adjective*
-consistently good in quality or performance; able to be trusted.
+> 1. consistently good in quality or performance; able to be trusted.
+> "a reliable source of information"

+> *noun*
-"a reliable source of information" noun a person or thing with trustworthy qualities.
+> 1. a person or thing with trustworthy qualities.
-"the supporting cast includes old reliables like Mitchell"
+> "the supporting cast includes old reliables like Mitchell"

 I started thinking, what’s “reliable”?
 I glanced at my mobile phone.
 I felt it was pretty reliable.
 I can make and receive calls, I play games, battery life is pretty decent, photos are amazing… But it’s kind of new, so maybe that doesn’t count.
 It’s not really reliable, the jury’s still out.
 It’s just new.